 When You’re Required to Withdraw Money From an IRA

 While the early withdrawal penalty is something to avoid whenever possible, that’s not the only IRA penalty to be aware of.
 For traditional IRAs, you must also consider required minimum distributions.
-Determined based on your life expectancy and account balance, you must begin taking withdrawals at age 70 1/2.
+Determined based on your life expectancy and account balance, you must begin taking withdrawals in the year after you turn 72.

 If you fail to take a required minimum distribution on schedule, the IRS can attach a stiff tax penalty.
 The penalty is currently 50% of the amount you were required to withdraw.
 And of course, you’d still owe ordinary income tax on traditional IRA withdrawals once you take a distribution.